 One starts with the singular simplicial set

-Then one takes the group ring
+Then one forms its group ring

 which happens to be cocommutative, since the group ring is cocommutative.
 Taking degreewise primitives, one then gets a reduced simplicial Lie algebra